Gamut: Pointer's gamut

+Subtractive color mixing

+In subtractive color systems, the color gamut is more often an irregular, rounded region.

+The gamut of a CMYK color space is, ideally, the same as that for an RGB one.
+In practice, due to the way raster-printed colors interact with each other and the paper and due to their non-ideal absorption spectra, the gamut has rounded corners.

 Light sources

 Light sources used as primaries in an additive color reproduction system need to be bright, so they are generally not close to monochromatic.
 That is, the color gamut of most variable-color light sources can be understood as a result of difficulties producing pure monochromatic (single wavelength) light.
 The best technological source of monochromatic light is the laser, which can be rather expensive and impractical for many systems.
 However, as optoelectronic technology matures, single-longitudinal-mode diode lasers are becoming less expensive, and many applications can already profit from this; such as Raman spectroscopy, holography, biomedical research, fluorescence, reprographics, interferometry, semiconductor inspection, remote detection, optical data storage, image recording, spectral analysis, printing, point-to-point free-space communications, and fiber optic communications.

-Systems that use additive color processes usually have a color gamut which is roughly a convex polygon in the hue-saturation plane.
-The vertices of the polygon are the most saturated colors the system can produce.
-In subtractive color systems, the color gamut is more often an irregular region.
+Systems that use additive color processes usually have a color gamut which is roughly a convex polygon (or a slightly concave shape) in a perceptually uniform hue-chroma plane (not to be confused with the chromaticity diagram).
+The vertices of the polygon are the most chromatic colors that the system can produce.